SoyluEren2004/TRX-CTF-2026/README.md

     Doğrulama: Eğer yerel ortamda "fake flag" ya da "test fake flag" alabiliyorsanız, çözüm yolunuz %100 doğrudur ve canlı sistemde de çalışacaktır.

+🇺🇸 Local Lab Experience

+If you would like to test these vulnerabilities live on your own machine:

+    Setup: Download the project as a ZIP file or clone the repository, then use Docker to spin up your local environment in seconds.

+    Free Mode: You can challenge yourself by trying to find the vulnerabilities on your own without any hints or writeups.

+    Guided Mode: If you get stuck, you can follow the steps in my Writeup to learn exactly how the exploits work step-by-step.

+    Note: Successfully exploiting the local environment will yield a TRX{fake_flag}.
+This confirms that your logic is correct and ready to be applied to a live instance.

+🇹🇷 Yerel Laboratuvar Deneyimi (Local Lab Experience)

+Zafiyetleri kendi bilgisayarınızda canlı olarak test etmek isterseniz:

+    Kurulum: Proje dosyalarını ZIP olarak indirin veya repoyu klonlayın, ardından Docker kullanarak yerel ortamınızı saniyeler içinde ayağa kaldırın.

+    Serbest Mod: İsterseniz hiçbir ipucu almadan, tamamen kendi tekniklerinizle sistemdeki açıkları bulmaya çalışabilirsiniz.

+    Rehberli Mod: Takıldığınız noktalarda hazırladığım Writeup adımlarını takip ederek zafiyetlerin nasıl sömürüldüğünü (exploit) adım adım öğrenebilirsiniz.

+    Not: Yerel ortamda başarılı bir sızma gerçekleştirdiğinizde TRX{fake_flag} değerini elde edeceksiniz.
+Bu, çözüm mantığınızın doğru olduğunu ve canlı instance üzerinde de çalışacağını teyit eder.

+# Laboratuvarı başlatmak için:
+docker-compose up --build